modster/shadertoy-polar-coordinates/README.md

 A simple shader that demonstrates the use of polar coordinates in shaders.

-Deploys to [GitHub Pages](https://modster.github.io/shadertoy-polar-coordinates/) when pushed to main branch.
+Deploys to [GitHub Pages](https://modster.github.io/shadertoy-polar-coordinates/) when pushed to the main branch.

 Inspired by [BigWings](https://www.shadertoy.com/user/BigWIngs), aka the youtuber [Art of Code](https://www.youtube.com/c/TheArtofCodeIsCool/about) and his instructional video [Using Polar Coordinates to Create Art](https://youtu.be/r1UOB8NVE8I).